 (iii) In respect of OTSDUW Plant and Apparatus, the outputs and status indications must be provided to The Company for each piece of electrical equipment.
 In addition, where identified in the Bilateral Agreement, Active Power and Reactive Power measurements at the Interface Point must be provided.

 (c) For the avoidance of doubt, the requirements of ECC.6.5.6.4(a) in the case of a Cascade Hydro Scheme will be provided for each Generating Unit forming part of that Cascade Hydro Scheme.
-In the case of Embedded Generating Units forming part of a Cascade Hydro Scheme the data may be provided by means other than NGET SCADA outstation located at the Power Station, such as, with the agreement of the Network Operator in whose system such Embedded Generating Unit is located, from the Network Operator’s SCADA system to NGET.
+In the case of Embedded Generating Units forming part of a Cascade Hydro Scheme the data may be provided by means other than the Relevant Transmission Licensee SCADA outstation located at the Power Station, such as, with the agreement of the Network Operator in whose system such Embedded Generating Unit is located, from the Network Operator’s SCADA system to the Relevant Transmission Licensee.
 Details of such arrangements will be contained in the relevant Bilateral Agreements between The Company and the Generator and the Network Operator.

 (d) In the case of a Power Park Module, additional energy input signals (e.g. wind speed, and wind direction) may be specified in the Bilateral Agreement.
 A Power Available signal will also be specified in the Bilateral Agreement.
 The signals would be used to establish the potential level of energy input from the Intermittent Power Source for monitoring pursuant to ECC.6.6.1 and Ancillary Services and will, in the case of a wind farm, be used to provide The Company with advanced warning of excess wind speed shutdown and to determine the level of Headroom available from Power Park Modules for the purposes of calculating response and reserve.
 For the avoidance of doubt, the Power Available signal would be automatically provided to The Company and represent the sum of the potential output of all available and operational Power Park Units within the Power Park Module.
 The refresh rate of the Power Available signal shall be specified in the Bilateral Agreement.